Know how music rights are managed on YouTube

 Put a spotlight on music copyright

-As an Artist, you focus a lot of energy on creating, recording, and performing music for fans to enjoy.
-Copyright may not be center stage, yet it’s helpful to know about this topic and what it means for you.
+As an Artist, you focus a lot of energy on creating, recording and performing music for fans to enjoy.
+Copyright may not be centre stage, yet it's helpful to know about this topic and what it means for you.

-We’ll share a few key concepts here.
-To become more well versed in copyright, check out the YouTube Copyright Center and other resources that explain the impact of copyright on the music business.
-(For specific advice, it’s a good idea to consult with a lawyer.)In the music world, there are two main types of copyright:
+We'll share a few key concepts here.
+To become more well versed in copyright, take a look at the YouTube Copyright Centre and other resources that explain the impact of copyright on the music business.
+(For specific advice, it's a good idea to consult a lawyer.)In the music world, there are two main types of copyright:

 - The sound recording refers to the actual audio recording, whether it's done in a garage or studio.
 This copyright could be shared by the performer and the producer or engineer.

 - The musical composition refers to the music and lyrics, which may be written on paper or captured electronically.
 This copyright could belong to one or more composers and lyricists.